 WHST11-12.7 Conduct short as well as more sustained research projects to answer a question (including a self-generated question) or solve a problem; narrow or broaden the inquiry when appropriate; synthesize multiple sources on the subject, demonstrating understanding of the subject under investigation.
 WHST 11-12.8 Gather relevant information from multiple authoritative print and digital sources, using advanced searches effectively; assess the strengths and limitations of each source in terms of the specific task, purpose, and audience, integrate information into the text selectively to maintain the flow of ideas, avoiding plagiarism and overreliance on any one source and following a standard format for citation.
 WHST 11-12.9 Draw evidence from informational texts to support analysis, reflection, and research.
-WHST 11-12.10 Write routinely over extended time frames (time for reflection and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter time frames (a single sitting and limitation and revision) and shorter tim or a day or two) for a range of discipline-specific tasks, purposes, and audiences.
-COMPONENTS AND ASSESSMENTS lications from Ideas rk individually and collaboratively to develop programs of choice.
-Students will be asked to answer questions about the programs and rative process employed.
+WHST 11-12.10 Write routinely over extended time frames (time for reflection and revision) and shorter time frames (a single sitting and length and the provide the provide text and revision) and shorter time frames (a single sitting and length approximation). or a day or two) for a range of discipline-specific tasks, purposes, and audiences.
+COMPONENTS AND ASSESSMENTS Performance Assessments: Performance Task: Create - Applications from Ideas Students partner and work individually and collaboratively to develop programs of choice.
+Students will be asked to answer questions about the programs and details about the collaborative process employed.